cisco-open/test-telemetry-generator/README.md

 ## Quickstart

 For a quick start with a basic setup you can download the [latest fat-jar](https://github.com/cisco-open/test-telemetry-generator/releases/download/latest/test-telemetry-generator-otel-proto-0.9.0-fatjar.jar) and [example definitions](./example-definitions/) and put them all into one directory.
+We recommend that you start with the [simple example definitions](./example-definitions/simple/).

 You can do all of that in the command line using [curl](https://curl.se/) like the following: